ArturMoczulski/AppBase-PHP-Framework/README.md

 Installation
 ===

-1. Deploy the project into desired directory.
+1. Deploy the project into the desired directory.
-2. Set up the the virtual host to point application's base URL into the desired directory (see Apache 2 example virtual hosts file below).
+2. Set up the the virtual host to point the application's base URL into the desired directory (see Apache 2 example virtual hosts file below).
 3. Set up the database:
   1. Create a database and a database user.
   2. Adjust base migration files to use the right database.
 Run: `sed -i 's/custom_framework/[db_name]/' db/migrations/*`.